Getting Started

 -

-Terminal window git clone https://github.com/microsoft/vcpkg.git./vcpkg/bootstrap-vcpkg.sh # or .\bootstrap-vcpkg.bat on Windows -
+Clone vcpkg: Terminal window git clone https://github.com/microsoft/vcpkg.git./vcpkg/bootstrap-vcpkg.sh # or .\bootstrap-vcpkg.bat on Windows

 Setup for Web (Emscripten/WebGPU)